We got an email from an Orthodox Christian that said:

 Actually, Christ Himself is the first Icon –see Colossians 1:15.
 The Incarnation is what make Icons possible.
 As for the Abgar legend, it is only a legend.
 Eusebius of Caesaea, who is the first to mention the story of St. Jude curing King Abgar, makes no mention of any icon or Mandylion.
 We must be careful not to confuse legend with authentic and binding Apostolic Tradition.

-As for all the other material that you quote on the Councils, I am very familiar with the Councils and their acts and canons, thank you.
-But, you did not address my point, which is that all of the patriarchates, with the sole exception of Rome, fell to these heresies; and all of the other patriarchates had to seek reunion with Rome in order to return to orthodoxy.
-Ergo, orthodoxy is totally dependent on the consistent orthodoxy of Rome –the same church of Rome which was preaching Filioque at the time (I might add); and apart from Rome’s Apostolic charism and orthodoxy, you have no unbroken connection to the Apostles.
+All of the patriarchates, with the sole exception of Rome, fell to these heresies; and all of the other patriarchates had to seek reunion with Rome in order to return to orthodoxy.
+Ergo, orthodoxy is totally dependent on the consistent orthodoxy of Rome –the same church of Rome which was preaching Filioque at the time; and apart from Rome’s Apostolic charism and orthodoxy, there is no unbroken connection to the Apostles.
 This alone (as the Libellus Hormisdae and numerous other ancient Eastern decrees attest) proves that Petrine Rome is the Rock upon which Christ built the Church.

 The early Church was called BOTH "Orthodox" and "Catholic."
 St. Ignatius of Antioch, a disciple of the Apostles, calls the Church by both these names as early as A.D.
 107. The term "the Way" was used by Jewish Christians to describe the Christian Faith of the New Covenant to non-Christian Jews.
 From the Jewish Christian point of view (and indeed from the point of view of both the Catholic Church and the Eastern Orthodox Church today) the Church of Jesus Christ is not something separate from Israel, but is the true Israel --the true manifestation of the Chosen People (see Gal 6:16, 1 Peter 2:9-10, etc.).
 This is why the Eastern Church is correct to refer to the saints of the Old Testament as "St. Abraham" and "St. Moses," etc. For, we are not a replacement for Israel of old, but an unbroken continuation of Israel under the promised King and Messiah of Israel, and His Church is His Kingdom of Israel, expanded to include all the Gentile peoples of the earth.
 And so, in Acts of the Apostles, when you have Jewish Christians addressing their fellow Jews who are not yet full Christians, you will see them refer to it as "the Way" --that is, the true manifestation of Israel --the "sect" that truly represents Israel, as opposed to the other Jewish sects (the Pharisees, Sadducees, Essenes, Zealots, etc.) who did not recognize the true King of Israel, Who is the only "Way" --the "Way, the Truth, and the Life."
 But, when Gentile Christians spoke of the Church, they stressed its truth and its universality; and this is why and how the terms "Orthodox" and "Catholic" were applied to the Church.
 And Catholics today (while we consider ourselves Orthodox) are happy to call the Eastern Orthodox "Orthodox" because it does not hold to any heresies (as the Copts and Syrians do, for example), but hold to the essential truths of the Apostolic Faith.
 We cannot call the Orthodox Church "Catholic," however, since the Eastern Church is not truly universal in faith, but rather regional, promoting the Byzantine expression of the ancient Faith, and not permitting the other valid and orthodox expressions of the Apostolic Faith which are outside of that regional tradition.